-SKUDAI – The Safe & Sustainable Decommissioning of Offshore Structures (SEELOS) Project hosted its first annual workshop event, “Challenges and Opportunities in Offshore Decommissioning in South East Asia and Beyond” recently.
+SKUDAI – The Safe & Sustainable Decommissioning of Offshore Structures (SEELOS) Project hosted its first annual seminar event, “Challenges and Opportunities in Offshore Decommissioning in South East Asia and Beyond” recently.

 The November 23 event was led and organized by Universiti Teknologi Malaysia (UTM).
 UTM is a premier Malaysian public research-intensive university ranked 187th in the world by QS University rankings in 2020.
 UTM is a longtime partner of the Royal Academia of Engineering (RAE) and has deepened their collaboration this year through funding by Engineering X, an international collaboration founded by the Royal Academy of Engineering (RAE) and Lloyd’s Register Foundation.

 The purpose behind this event was to foresee the possible challenges and opportunities in offshore decommissioning specifically in Southeast Asia as part of the Engineering X Safer End of Engineered Life Mission, which aims to achieve safer and more sustainable decommissioning and waste disposal.
 In approaching the end of 2020, the project held its first annual workshop event.
 Although COVID-19 forced virtual participation after the cohort began, that did not stifle the success of its participants.

 Omar Yaakob, the Project Coordinator, opened by saying, “This SEELOS project is believed to really take advantage of the decommissioning data and become a hub for updated technology and a center for the best solutions for decommissioning and restoration process.”
 Since early 2020, this project has started and gathered information to develop methods and guidelines enhancing the safety of decommissioning process within the specific environment, improvement of recycling facilities as well as developing a long-term network for sharing of information, best practices, facilities, and capacity building within the region.